2001Arpit/Mixed-Signal-FPGA/README.md

 ## FPGAs

 - FPGA stands for Field Programmable Gate Array.
-We can dump our designs and check their functionality on a real chip using FPGAs.
-They are reconfigarable, meaning we can reprogram the device multiple times to test different designs.
+We can dump our designs and check their functionality on an actual chip using FPGAs.
+In addition, they are reconfigurable, meaning we can reprogram the device multiple times to test different designs.
-- Compared to ASICs (Application specific Integrated Circuits), time taken to design a SOC on FPGA is significantly less.
+- Compared to ASICs (Application-specific Integrated Circuits), the time taken to design a SOC on FPGA is significantly less.
 - ASICs cannot be reconfigured and are very expensive to manufacture.
 It might require a respin if there is a fault in the design.
-- This price is compensated by their speed, since FPGAs are generally slower.
+- This price is compensated by their speed since FPGAs are generally slower.